jrenaud90/TidalPy/Documentation/structures_x/system/system.md

 ## Star and Insolation

 The star is designated with `is_star` (or `set_star`) and drives insolation.
-Each world carries its own orbit about the star, independent of the tidal-host orbit:
+Each world carries its own orbit about the star, independent of the tidal-host orbit, except for a world whose tidal host is the star: there the two are one orbit, so the stellar elements read the tidal ones, setting either sets both, and an evolution loop that moves the orbit moves the insolation with it.

 ```python
 system.star                              # the star world (or None)